 The following persons contributed to the effort resulting in the human performance measurements reported here: Deborah Johnson, Catherine Steiner, Diane Heavener, and Mario Severino served as analysts for the English Microelectronics material, and Mary Ellen Okurowski made keys to allow comparison with all analysts.
 Susanne Smith served as a technical consultant on microelectronics fabrication.
 Beth Sundheim, Nancy Chinchor, and Kathy Daley helped in various ways, particularly with respect to the scoring program used.
-Nancy also provided some statistical advice.
+Nancy Chinchor also provided some statistical advice.
 Boyan Onyshkevych also helped in defining the problem and approaches to attacking it, and was a coauthor on some early presentations of pilot work on human analyst performance at the Tipster 12-month meeting in September, 1992 and the National Science Foundation Workshop on Machine Translation Evaluation on November 2-3, 1992, both in San Diego.
 Mary Ellen Okurowski provided valuable discussions about the human performance work and comments on this paper.
-Larry Reeker helped with project management of the overall template collection effort and made comments on the paper, and Al Brenner also provided comments on the paper.
+Larry Reeker helped with project management of the overall template collection effort. and provided comments on this paper.